Social Recruiting for Small Businesses: An Ultimate Guide

 Social media platforms are not one-size-fits-all.
 Finding the right people is about knowing where your audience lies and connecting with them.

 In addition to creating a brand presence to attract candidates, many companies use social media as a critical piece of their recruitment strategy to learn about who they’re hiring.
 Be clear about what you’re trying to learn about your candidate.
-Each of the following social media platforms offers a different way to promote your open positions and different insights about your audience.
+Each social media platform offers a different way to promote your open positions and different insights about your audience.

-With more than 4 billion people using social media worldwide, there is a lot of competition for your potential candidate’s attention.
+With billions of people using social media worldwide, there is a lot of competition for your potential candidate’s attention.
 It is of utmost importance that employers create captivating online content to catch and hold the awareness of their audience.

 Establish your company’s online reputation by displaying your company brand and values (and, ideally, how your company lives these values).
 Top talent wants a straight line between their own ethics and the beliefs of the organization they work for.
 Creating a place to showcase your company’s values will provide an opportunity to start that emotional connection by displaying what is important to your company beyond revenue.

-Use photos, video streaming, and blog posts to tell the story of your company in your own voice.
-There is no better way to give your audience direct access to your company than displaying photos and using video to spotlight events, speakers, employees, and a day in the life where you work.
+Use photos, video streaming, and blog posts to tell your company’s story in your own voice.
+There is no better way to give your audience direct access to your company than displaying photos and using video to spotlight events, speakers, employees, and a day in your work life.
 Remember to add links to your career page and mention that you’re hiring in the caption.

 The intention behind using social media for recruiting is to leverage your network.
 Should you receive a referral from someone in your network, be sure to follow up promptly—your company’s reputation relies upon it.